Synergy738/Projects/README.md

 # Projects
- A repository showcasing some of the projects I've created, personally and for harvard
+ A repository showcasing some of the projects I've created